Lucandia/desk_organizer_generator/README.md

 - SIZE_INT is the internal dimension array ([x,y])
 - SIZE_EXT is the internal dimension array ([x,y], usually is calculated as SIZE_INT + [X_WALL\*2, Y_WALL\*2])
 - HEIGHT is the height of the block
-- R is the radius of the curvature of the square perimeter cornerns (default: 7)
+- R is the radius of the curvature of the square perimeter corners (default: 7)
-- rp is a boolean value: it false the program interprets R as value in mm, if true consider R as the percentage over the lenght of the square side (default: true)
+- rp is a boolean value: it false the program interprets R as a value in mm, if true consider R as the percentage over the length of the square side (default: true)
 - BASE_THICK is the thickness of the base (default: 2)
-- H_DIA is the honeycomb diamter (default: 4)
+- H_DIA is the honeycomb diameter (default: 4)
 - H_THICK is the honeycomb line thickness (default: 1)

 ## Support